 The DIY solution is a risky option but it can be done if you are confident and skilled enough to do repair work on electronics.
 It is not recommended to even attempt this if you have any doubts, because you could cause even more damage.

-If you think you can do it, you’ll need to find a repair kit by searching on a site such as Amazon first.
-A full replacement screen and front for a Galaxy S6 can be bought for only £7.59, for example.
+If you think you can do it, you’ll need to find a repair kit by searching on a site such as eBay first - always remember to check the seller is trustworthy.

 You would then need to find instructions on how to proceed from a website like iFixit.